solidjs/solid-service-api/README.md

 ## TO-Do & Ideas

-- Enable user blocking options
-- Add better validation for certain endpoints
+- [x] Add better validation for certain endpoints
-- Parse and validate REPLs with more granular detail (refer to Solid REPL output)
+- [x] Parse and validate REPLs with more granular detail (refer to Solid REPL output)
+- [x] Private/public mode for REPL
+- [x] Retrieve public REPLs
+- [ ] Add revision history and ability to retrieve
+- [ ] Add ability to fork a REPL
+- [ ] Enable user blocking options
-- Add ability to save REPL to a gist
+- [ ] Add ability to save REPL to a gist
-- Add ability to create a repository of an example
+- [ ] Add ability to create a repository of an example
-- Private/public mode

 ## Contributors